 The Florida Motor Vehicle Emergency Care Coverage Law (ECC Law), a no-fault motor vehicle insurance system, is created to replace PIP, effective for no-fault insurance policies issued or renewed on and after October 1, 2012.
 The ECC Law provides a significantly different approach to no-fault insurance, particularly as to the scope of injuries covered, but retains, with varying degrees of change, many aspects of the current no-fault system (demand letters, schedule of maximum charges, etc.).
-It is the Legislature's intent that the provisions, schedules, and procedures of the ECC Law be given full force and effect, regardless of their inclusion in an insurer's forms, on the effective date of this act.
+The bill provides that it is the Legislature's intent that the provisions, schedules, and procedures of the ECC Law be given full force and effect, regardless of their inclusion in an insurer's forms, on the effective date of the bill.